Ryan-Rudes/exploration_agent/README.md

 Then, you'll need to enter the environment ID of one of OpenAI gym's Atari environments. \
 You can select one [here](https://gym.openai.com/envs/#atari).
 Make sure the one you choose does not contain "ram".
 It might not work with every environment.
-Some ones that are guaranteed to work are:
- 1. Pitfall-v0
- 2. MontezumaRevenge-v0
- 3. Qbert-v0
- 4.
+Look at the included file, `valid_environments.txt`, for a list of all environment IDs that work with this script.